cshuptrine/nyckle-website-new/_posts/2022-10-24-content-moderation-comparison-facebook-twitter-reddit-tiktok.md

 date: 2022-10-24
 author: oscar
 stage: false
-seo_title: Content Moderation at Facebook, Twitter, TikTok & Reddit
 summary: The four platforms have different ways of balancing free speech against misinformation.
 We take a close look at their methods.
-seo_description: Discover the similarities and differences in content moderation policies of Facebook, Twitter, TikTok, and Reddit in this in-depth comparison.
+description: Discover the similarities and differences in content moderation policies of Facebook, Twitter, TikTok, and Reddit in this in-depth comparison.
-og_image: /blog/images/2022/same-same-but-different.jpg
+image: /blog/images/2022/same-same-but-different.webp
-og_image_alt: Facebook, Twitter, TikTok, and Reddit
+image_alt: Facebook, Twitter, TikTok, and Reddit
 ---

 \**Note: while we did our best to use the latest sources, some of the references used in this article are more than a year old at the time of writing*